dkaraush/Dropbox-Player-for-Alexa/README.md

 - Alexa, shuffle on
 - Alexa, shuffle off

+**Set default values**:

+- Alexa, ask dropbox player to set default loop to ON
+- Alexa, ask dropbox player to set default shuffle to OFF

 **Push new files into playing list**:

 - Alexa, ask dropbox player to push mozart files